Women can get the Covid vaccine at any time after giving birth: Experts | ExBulletin

 Experts emphasize the need for vaccination to protect pregnant women from infection.

-Dr. Marouf said government guidelines have not yet recommended COVID-19 vaccination of pregnant women.
+According to Marouf, government guidelines do not yet recommend Covid-19 vaccination for pregnant women.

 “This is because the Covid vaccine has not been tested on pregnant women and no data are available on its safety and efficacy.
 However, the Indian Society of Obstetrics and Gynecology has given the Covid vaccine to pregnant women.
 During this pandemic, there is a high risk of getting infected with Covid and a high mortality rate. “